rzh90/sveltekit-supabase-template/README.md

 ## Create the repo
 1. Clone the repo.
-2. Copy the `.env.example` file in the root directory and rename it `.env`.
+2. Make a copy of the `.env.example` file in the root directory and rename it `.env`.
 3. Go to [Supabase](https://supabase.com/) and open the project.
 4. Go to the [API Settings](https://app.supabase.com/project/_/settings/api) by selecting **Project Settings** > **API** to find the `project URL` and `anon API key`.
 Add them to the `.env` file.
 ```